 A new Scene screen will open.

-Click the [Asset icon] on the upper left, and click [3D Model].
+Click the [Asset icon] in the upper left corner of the screen and click on [3D Model].

 A list of Scenes and Prefabs you have uploaded will appear.
-Select one, and you can open the Scene.
+Select one to open in the Scene.

 ・Anybody can easily create a VR Scene

-→Unity not needed, only a web browser and you are good to go
+→Unity is not needed, a web browser is okay.

 ・You can display your VR scene as a work of art